Natural Gas (band): Career

 The group was formed around late 1968.
 They met their managers, Pat Jaques and Fran White in March, 1969 while in New York.
 Their debut album was recorded at RCA studios in Montreal in October that year and mixed in New York.
 Self-titled, it was produced by Pat Jaques and Fran White.

 Also in January, 1970 the group played at The Laugh In in Victoria Street, Montreal.
-Playing in genres that ranged from rhythm and blues to jazz and rock, they received a positive review by Montreal's The Gazzette.
+Playing in genres that ranged from rhythm and blues to jazz and rock, they received a positive review by Montreal's The Gazette.
 The reviewer noted a slightly unusual choice of material when they played the theme to 2001: A Space Odyssey, but wrote that it added to their versatility.
 Also in January, their album was released.
 It actually saw a US release before it got a Canadian release.
 The album was a Record World and Billboard frontpage pick.

-It was reported by Record World in their January 24, 1970 issue that Natural Gas' single "All Powerful Man" bw "What Do You Want From My Life" would soon be released.
+It was reported by Record World in their January 24, 1970, issue that Natural Gas' single "All Powerful Man" bw "What Do You Want From My Life" would soon be released.
 A party was held at Broadway Recording Studios for the release of the group's album.
 It was attended by Gus Gossart, WCBS-FM Program Director, Dick Bozzi, WCBS-FM Music Director, Dan Goldberg, Music Editor of Record World, plus hosts, George and Sam Goldner of Firebird Records.
 Their song, "What Do You Want From My Life" was also getting attention.

 By March, 1970, Modern Tape's Promotional Director, John Driscoll was ready to tour the Western Provinces to promote the group's LP album and their single, "All Powerful Man".

-"All Powerful Man" peaked at #76 on May 9th, 1970, spending a total of 7 weeks in the Canadian charts.
+"All Powerful Man" peaked at #76 on May 9, 1970, spending a total of 7 weeks in the Canadian charts.
 Their album got into the Canadian Top 10.
 It also made the Top 50 in the United States.